Modes of Reproduction in Animals

 Types of reproduction in animals

-• Asexual reproduction: in asexual reproduction, identical offsprings originate from a single parent, which can occur in different ways.
+- Asexual reproduction: in asexual reproduction, identical offspring originate from a single parent, which can occur in different ways.
 Hermaphroditic species fall into this group.

 Learn more in our article about types of animal reproduction.
-You can also watch the video below to learn more about sexual and asexual reproduction.
+You can also watch the video below to learn more about modes of sexual and asexual reproduction in animals:

 Modes of reproduction in animals